rio-ke/workman/Ansible/ansible-modules.md

 1. Shell Modules:

-`command` Executes a shell command on the target host.
+`command`: Executes a shell command on the target host.

 `shell`: Similar to command but runs the command through a shell, allowing the use of shell features and redirection.

 2. File Modules:

 `copy`: Copies files from the Ansible control machine to the target host.

 `file`: Manages file and directory attributes on the target host.

 `template`: Uses Jinja2 templates to copy files with variables and conditionals.

 3. Package Modules: